F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 in this lab we don't cover the 'how to' of the security templates. we focus on the operational side and the workflows.

 The Tasks are split between the two roles:
- - secops
+ - SecOps
- - Dave - the person who's responsible of changing code for the app and the infrastructure of the app (dev team)
+ - Dave - a person from the 'end to end' team. a team that's responsible for the application code and running it in production.

 Lab scenario:
 ~~~~~~~~~~~~~